Search by keyword or author

 • The submission has not been previously published or submitted for consideration in another journal.

 • The URLs for the references should include the date and place from which the data was retrieved, along with the full link to the source.
+References should only include relevant sources that are directly cited in the text.

 • All illustrations, figures, and tables should be included within the text at the appropriate place, rather than at the end.
+Authors should also provide the source files for all tables, figures, and images.

 • The text complies with the journal’s format and bibliographic requirements.